 None on Record has collaborated with AFRICA’SOUT! and Tatyana Fazlalizadeh, artist and creator of the Stop Telling Women to Smile art series on Love in South Africa, a public art project that celebrates the black queer community in South Africa.
 Wi...

-Last month the rapper Macklemore and his bandleader, the Kenyan-born trumpet player Owuor Arunga, were at a soundcheck somewhere in England when the conversation turned to the state of LGBT rights in East Africa.
-A cover of their 2012 gay rights ant...
+Original article was published in OkayAfrica on March 17, 2016 By: Alyssa Klein Last month the rapper Macklemore and his bandleader, the Kenyan-born trumpet player Owuor Arunga, were at a soundcheck somewhere in England when the conversation turned t...

-None on Record is a digital media organization that works to document stories from LGBT communities on the Continent and throughout the Diaspora.
-Founded in 2006 by Selly Thiam, herself a Senegalese lesbian living in the U.S., the project began as a ...
+Original Article was published in OkayAfrica on May 17, 2015 By: Alyssa Klein None on Record is a digital media organization that works to document stories from LGBT communities on the Continent and throughout the Diaspora.
+Founded in 2006 by Selly T...